Economic KRA

 This gives our community convenient access to a range of local services, including retail, health and education.

-The Economic key result area (KRA) covers three main outcomes:
+The Economic key result area (KRA) covers three main goals:

 Objective Measure Target How we are tracking